Accelerationism in Aesthetics: Hypernarrative

 - We (more or less) abandon the set of roles and experiences assigned to us from birth in forming a nuclear family, building a home and fostering offspring.

-- We are reliant on the pharmaceutical and medical industries to physically manifest.
+- We are, then, in turn, reliant on the pharmaceutical and medical industries to physically manifest.

-While these aren’t absolutes or givens, they are intellectual obstacles that are essentially destroyed and rebuilt.
+While these aren’t absolutes, they are intellectual obstacles that are essentially destroyed and rebuilt.
+They’re the social BIOS you can flash, if you just know how.
 Discard the drive to procreate.
 Abandon what was provided for your identification and sexual role and start over, try to understand how these sexed roles work to begin with.
 Reform the body with the intersection of science and capitalism.
-Our bodies aren’t represented in the whole of human history (minus some analogies with eunuchs, a handful of statues with futanari women and the odd, anonymous dysphorics in text).

-And yet when we look to the future, when it comes to representing a future monogender, some future variant of human, odds are it’s most analogous to a trans woman.
+When we look to the future, when it comes to representing a future monogender, some future variant of human, odds are it’s most analogous to trans women.